NicholasMason-Apps/cs310-3yp/dev-log.md

 # Term 1 Week 2

 - Issue arose from the lack of being made aware that rendering in Gloss is done centre of mass, rather than top-left.
 I.e., for a Square of size 10x10, it is rendered such that its center is placed at (0,0), instead of its top-left corner being at (0,0).
 This is different to many systems already out there (e.g. Monogame)
+- Big issue with boundary box collision is to do with how apecs works under the hood.
+For boundary box collision, two attempts have been made: attempting to pre-emptively check for a collision in the event handler which was ineffective since it seems that it is only considered once the key is lifted; and doing a System' () function for it, which also has been ineffective
+    - May need to split functions up into separate ones for checking a collision overlap, that may be effective